 6. Schedule a Tour of the School

 Call up the school’s director or principal and schedule a visit.
-It’s important for you to visit all potential schools to establish a couple of things.
+It would be best if you visited all potential schools to establish a couple of things.

 - That the school follows the philosophies it claims to because some preschools don’t.
 You want to make sure you’re getting what you pay for.